 These heroes acted on conviction.
 Their efforts countered the evil in prevailing culture.
 What they did to make a difference is still evident in the fact that there are children, grandchildren and great-grandchildren of Holocaust survivors alive today.

-The question for Christians is not “What could we do?” like the woman asked years after the fact.
-But, “What can I do to combat anti-Semitism today?”
+The question for Christians is not “What could we do?” like the woman remarked years after the fact; but rather, “What am I doing to counter Jew-hatred today?”

 Heroic efforts at a crisis point are imperative.
 Christians have a moral obligation and a biblical mandate to do more than just talk about evil.
 We must speak and act on behalf of God’s Chosen People.
 Holocaust expert and historian Yehuda Bauer counsels any willing to listen: “Thou shalt not be a victim, thou shalt not be a perpetrator, but, above all, thou shalt not be a bystander.”
 (2)